'This is a civil rights moment': Behind the Legislature's decision to reverse WA's affirmative action ban

 State Sen. Joe Nguyen’s voice trembled with emotion as he spoke on the Senate floor on Sunday.
 “Only in this country would my story even be reality, coming from parents who were refugees, growing up on social services,” said Nguyen, whose parents came from Vietnam.
 “If not for folks in my life that gave me an opportunity to succeed, to give me a helping hand, I would not be here today.”

-Nguyen, D-White Center, was speaking in support of Initiative 1000, a citizen-submitted plan to reverse the state's 20-year ban on affirmative action.
+Nguyen, D-Seattle, was speaking in support of Initiative 1000, a citizen-submitted plan to reverse the state's 20-year ban on affirmative action.
 Yet the debate over the initiative was one that, as recently as an hour earlier, Nguyen had given up on having at all.

 The freshman legislator had pressed hard and maneuvered to bring the measure to the Senate floor.
 Still, even he was surprised when Democratic leaders in the House and Senate decided to bring I-1000 up for a vote the last day of the 105-day session, only hours before a midnight deadline to adjourn.